Seth Tomko is a writer, college-level educator, and adventurer.

 On an unnamed island, things disappear.
-Most people eventually can’t recall the things—birds, ferries, roses, photographs—that disappear, and the Memory Police come around to remove or destroy all vestiges of whatever vanishes, and that way people can never be trouble by memories of it ever again.
-However, not everyone loses their memories, and they must hide or risk capture by the Memory Police.
-A young novelist, whose mother was taken years ago by the titular organization, believes the increasingly draconian measures to ensure these disappearances is wrong.
+Most people eventually can’t recall the things—birds, ferries, roses, photographs—that disappear, and the Memory Police come around to remove or destroy all vestiges of whatever vanishes, and that way people can never be troubled by memories of it ever again.
+However, not everyone loses their memories.
+Those who can remember must hide, or risk capture by the Memory Police.
+A young novelist, whose mother was taken years ago by the titular organization, believes the increasingly draconian measures to ensure these disappearances are wrong.
 After encountering a family on the run, she decides to help her friend and editor who confesses he has never forgotten anything that’s disappeared.
-With the help of an Old Man whose always been a friend of her family, she creates a saferoom to hide her friend, sheltering him and his memories from the Memory Police.
+With the help of an Old Man whose always been a friend of her family, she creates a safe room to hide her friend, sheltering him and his memories from the Memory Police.
 As the disappearance increase in frequency and the narrator loses more of herself, she struggles to keep her own spirit from crumbling in the face of eroding memories and a relentless, destructive bureaucracy.

 A refreshing element of this novel is how the protagonist isn’t really a plucky, competent rebel or a “chosen one,” or anything like other contemporary dystopian hero tropes.
 She doesn’t know how to stop the disappearances and isn’t criticizing her society even though it’s caused her significant pain.
 She is a woman who wants to help her friend and goes to extraordinary lengths to do so.
 While she’s a decent writer, she has no special talents and isn’t even immune to the disappearances.
 To many readers, she’ll seem courageous because she’s an ordinary person taking on so daunting a task, akin to people that hid Jews and other persecuted peoples from the Nazis during World War Two.
 It is easy to sympathize with her because she’s trying to do right, and the danger she is in comes across as so harrowing because of her vulnerability.